-The deadline for electronic application submission is 11:59 p.m., ET, on the due date listed in the Overview and in Section IV.4.
+The deadline for electronic application submission is 11:59 pm ET on the due date listed in the Overview and in Section IV.4.
 Submission Dates and Times.
-Electronic applications submitted to www.Grants.gov after 11:59 p.m., ET, on the due date, as indicated by a dated and time-stamped email from www.Grants.gov, will be disqualified from competitive review and from funding under this announcement.
-That is, applications submitted to www.Grants.gov, on or after 12:00 a.m., ET, on the day after the due date will be disqualified from competitive review and from funding under this announcement.
+Electronic applications submitted to Grants.gov after 11:59 pm ET on the due date, as indicated by a dated and time-stamped email from Grants.gov, will be disqualified from competitive review and funding under this funding opportunity.
+That is, applications submitted to Grants.gov, on or after 12:00 am ET on the day after the due date will be disqualified from competitive review and funding under this funding opportunity.

-Applications submitted to www.Grants.gov at any time during the open application period, and prior to the due date and time, which fail the www.Grants.gov validation check, will not be received at, or acknowledged by, ACF.
+Applications submitted to Grants.gov at any time during the open application period, and prior to the due date and time, which fail the Grants.gov validation check, will not be received at, or acknowledged by ACF.

-Each time an application is submitted via www.Grants.gov, the submission will generate a new date and time-stamp email notification.
-Only those applications with on-time date and time stamps that result in a validated application, which is transmitted to ACF, will be acknowledged.
+Each time an application is submitted via Grants.gov, the submission will generate a new date and time-stamp email notification.
+Only those applications with on-time date and time stamps that result in a validated application, which is transmitted to ACF will be acknowledged.

-The deadline for receipt of paper applications is 4:30 p.m., ET, on the due date listed in the Overview and in Section IV.4.
+The deadline for receipt of paper applications is 4:30 pm ET on the due date listed in the Overview and in Section IV.4.
 Submission Dates and Times.
-Paper applications received after 4:30 p.m., ET, on the due date will be disqualified from competitive review and from funding under this announcement.
-Paper applications received from applicants that have not received approval of an exemption from required electronic submission will be disqualified from competitive review and from funding under this announcement.
+Paper applications received after 4:30 pm ET on the due date will be disqualified from competitive review and funding under this funding opportunity.
+Paper applications received from applicants that have not received approval of an exemption from required electronic submission will be disqualified from competitive review and funding under this funding opportunity.